 Leaf diseases on laurels (various)

-Cherry Laurel and Portuguese Laurel are our best selling plants and, as such, we tend to get the same enquiries and concerns from customers every year.
-After watering and feeding issues, we are asked about diseases affecting laurels, which tend to be those opportunistic conditions as, with all the best intentions from gardeners, plants are much more prone to stress while they are trying to establish in their new home than a few years down the line.
+Cherry Laurel and Portuguese Laurel are our best selling plants.
+As such, we tend to get the same enquiries and concerns from customers every year.
+After watering and feeding issues, we are asked about diseases affecting laurels.
+Unfortunately, despite all the best intentions from gardeners, plants are much more prone to stress while they are trying to establish in their new home than a few years down the line.

 There are of course leaf spot diseases which affect laurels, but these don’t tend to be much of an issue with establishing plants for our customers.
 However, as an airborne disease, Powdery Mildew (see above) can become an issue after planting.
 In advanced infections it can look very similar to another opportunistic disease, bacterial Shothole.

 Powdery Mildew on laurels may show the usual, visible powdery fungal growth.
 What is often more noticeable is a puckered distortion of the leaves, irregular yellowing and, as tissues eventually become damaged, necrotic brown patches which die and drop out, leaving wiggly dead edges and holes.

 Shothole also leads to small patches on the leaves dying and dropping out, leaving holes.
 It is common to members of the cherry family and, like Powdery Mildew, it mostly affects plants that are already stressed.
 This may have been caused by mildew infection, but also when plants are hungry for nutrients (especially in spring on laurels growing in containers).

 There are no effective chemical controls for Shothole available to gardeners.
 However it is so much an opportunistic disease that we tend to think of it more as a physiological disorder.
 If the weakening growing conditions are improved, the plant will usually just perk up and grow through it once vigour has returned.
 You can pick off the badly affected leaves if you wish.